A unique plaster sculpture from the 20th century

 Description

-Original Empire-style furniture dates from the period between the late 18th and early 19th centuries.
-It originated during Napoleon's reign, which imposed a significant resemblance and references to Roman and Greek ornamentation.
+Original Empire-style furniture dates from the late 18th to early 19th century.
+It was influenced by Napoleon's reign, which imposed a significant resemblance to Roman and Greek decorative motifs.

-Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
-Interesting and noteworthy are all antique products in Rococo style and Louis XV style.
-Next is Baroque, a term derived from the Portuguese word *barocco* — meaning an irregularly developed pearl.
-These were highly decorative pieces designed to exude splendor and play a significant role in luxury.
-Unique, selectively used materials were employed to further emphasize the grandeur of these items.
+Neoclassical furniture, associated with Louis XVI, also draws heavily from ancient architecture.
+Noteworthy and interesting are antique products in Rococo style and Louis XV.
+Next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
+These were highly ornate, representative pieces designed to exude splendor and play a significant role in luxury.
+Materials were selectively chosen to emphasize the grandeur of these items.

-Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
-Renaissance furniture was quite heavy and massive, often using brown stains, cornices, sturdy bases, and bas-reliefs.
-These products were quite distinctive but also opened up new possibilities, such as the construction of credenzas and broadly defined chest furniture.
-During this period, interest in mythology and ancient times was also prevalent, so supports and legs often took animal forms.
+Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the historical period.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
+Renaissance furniture was quite heavy and massive, often using brown stains, cornices, sturdy plinths, and reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of buffets or broadly defined chest furniture.
+During this period, mythology and ancient themes were also popular, with supports and legs often taking animal forms.

-Lion paws, eagle heads — these are common motifs in Renaissance style.
-Currently, many global brands reproduce such furniture, inspired by Italian and French artisans.
-This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It is important to remember that furniture production was perceived differently in each country, so each style had its unique character.
-This is especially important when searching for a luxurious antique that suits your interior.
+Lion paws, eagle heads—these are common motifs in Renaissance style.
+Currently, many global brands reproduce furniture inspired by Italian and French artisans, paying homage to the beauty of Renaissance antiques.
+It is important to remember that furniture production was perceived differently in each country, giving each style a unique character.
+This is especially important when searching for a luxurious antique that fits perfectly into your interior.

 The most important aspect of stylish antique furniture is originality.
-This is ultimately crucial from the customer's perspective, as many counterfeit products circulate on the market.
-Luxury Products provides documentation confirming that the product matches the description and photos.
+Ultimately, this is crucial from the customer's perspective, as the market is flooded with counterfeits.
+Luxury Products provides documentation confirming the product's authenticity and compliance with the description and photos.
 We also have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details